 Most of the celebrations in the early years were in Maryland and the southern states.
-"Play Parties" were an annual thing - public events to celebrate the harvest.
+"Play Parties" were an annual thing—public events to celebrate the harvest.
 People got together to share stories of the dead, dance and sing, and tell ghost stories.
-Mischief was accepted as a part and parcel of the event.
-These fall ceremonies and celebrations were fairly common by the middle of the 1800's, but were not formally a part of Halloween.
+Mischief was accepted as part and parcel of the event.
+These fall ceremonies and celebrations were fairly common by the middle of the 1800s but were not formally a part of Halloween.
 Not yet.

-The last few decades have seen an enormous growth in the economics of Halloween; it is second only to Christmas in it's ability to generate income for businesses.
-Halloween costume parties are becoming every more popular and those scary costumes can be astronomical in their price.
-Candy sales are huge and ever more is being spent on children's parties.
+The last few decades have seen an enormous growth in the economics of Halloween; it is second only to Christmas in its ability to generate income for businesses.
+Halloween costume parties are becoming ever more popular, and those scary costumes can be astronomical in their price.
+Candy sales are huge, and even more is being spent on children's parties.